A team of journalists clashes with the Catholic church in Spotlight, the true story of a city that kept quiet about child abuse.

 Writing the wrongs

 The film reflects the value of the press in uncovering corruption and speaking for the voiceless.
-Here, the press becomes a tool of the local community, serving its interests.
+Here, the newspaper becomes a tool of the local community, serving its interests.
 Ultimately, it returns power to the people.

 Predators and abusers isolate their victims.
 True communities draw us together, breaking the spell of secrecy and silence.